AdithyaBhat17/rake-web/README.md

 # rake-web-app

 A ReactJS web app that analyses images and text, and lets users perform context-aware actions on the results.
-This app uses Firebase Authentication and Firebase Cloud Firestore for core functionality. [test](https://rake.now.sh)
+This app uses Firebase Authentication and Firebase Cloud Firestore for core functionality. [test the web app here](https://rake.now.sh)(still in progress)

 ## Contributors